 - Depraved Dentist: Eugene

 - Disproportionate Retribution: Beverly kills people for what most would consider trivial reasons.
-This includes one of the jurors who acquit her, for wearing white shoes after Labor Day and killing someone for not recycling.
+This includes one of the jurors who acquit her, for wearing white shoes after Labor Day and contemplating on killing someone for not recycling.

 - Mistaken for Prank Call: Beverly invokes this in the midst of her regular prank calls to Dottie Hinkle.
 She calls Dottie back immediately after her last prank call, pretending to be a normal caller at first:

 Beverly: [in a different voice] I beg your pardon!

 Dottie: Who is this?

 Beverly: Mrs. Wilson from the telephone company.
 I understand you're having problems with an obscene phone caller?